Administration of medication procedures

 • follow the Student health and wellbeing policy and related procedures when supporting student health needs and administering medication

-• maintain current training requirement.
+• maintain current training requirements.

 Parents and carers: